Susan M. Schwartz, PhD, RN

 About Me

 Nursing is my second career.
-I began working in higher education as an anthropologist specializing in the indigenous cultures of Latin America, joining the faculty of Fordham University.
+I began working in higher education as an anthropologist specializing in the indigenous cultures of Latin America.
 While shaping my understanding of diverse peoples and cultures, anthropology also opened my eyes to deep global inequities and the magnitude of human suffering.
 As an anthropologist I witnessed abject poverty among families living in landfills in Cuba, civil war violence in Guatemala, and the staggering destitution of Honduran street children.
 I realized that my background in anthropology alone could not address such deeply rooted inequities; but as a nurse, I would have the knowledge and clinical skills of a profession committed to improving the health of people and communities.
 I enrolled in the accelerated BSN program at Johns Hopkins with the ambition of becoming a global health nurse.

 For me, the transition was natural and synergistic: nursing and anthropology share theoretical perspectives, a holistic view, and a concern for the human condition.
 As a nurse scholar, I bring an anthropological perspective to my research and emphasize diversity and cross-cultural competence in my teaching and service.
 Prior to coming to Widener, I was on the faculty at Immaculata University and Rutgers-Camden, where I developed and led several experiential global immersion programs, bringing nursing students to care for indigenous Maya, remote communities in the Amazon, and residents of favelas in Brazil.
 In recognition of my work bridging anthropology and nursing, I was unanimously elected President of CONAA (Council on Nursing and Anthropology) in 2019 and continue to serve in that capacity.